uobGravWaves/MultiInstrumentFunctions/readme.md

 <br /><br /><br /><br />

+# GWAnalysis

+## **gwanalyse_limb()**

+Unified function to compute gravity waves using data outputted in the format produced by _get_limbsounders()_.
+See file headers for options.

+Several functions used in this routine can currently be found in https://github.com/corwin365/MatlabFunctions; over time these will become better-integrated into this repository.

+<br /><br />

 # Structs

 Functions for handling Matlab structs more efficiently, plus some functions used internally in these.